Woman holding glasses in front of Rockville, MD Eye Doctor office.

 PRK vs. LASIK Process & Recovery

-If you’ve been told you’re not a candidate for LASIK surgery, you’re not entirely out of options.
-Those who aren’t a good fit for LASIK will most likely qualify for an alternative vision correction surgery such as PRK (photorefractive keratectomy).
+If you’ve been told you’re not a candidate for LASIK, you’re not entirely out of laser eye surgery options.
+Those who aren’t a good fit for LASIK (Laser-Assisted In Situ Keratomileusis) will most likely qualify for an alternative vision correction surgery such as PRK (photorefractive keratectomy).

-PRK is similar to LASIK, but it corrects different parts of the cornea.
-It’s not only an alternative for patients whose corneas are too thin for LASIK but also for those with dry eyes or diseases of the corneal surface.
+PRK is similar surgical procedure to a LASIK, but it corrects different parts of the cornea.
+It’s not only an alternative for patients with thinner corneas but also for those with dry eyes or diseases of the corneal surface.
 Keep reading to learn more about this process and what it can offer you compared to LASIK.

 What Is PRK?